Court Record

 April 5, 2025 — Cashier’s check under protest

-Following the March 27, 2025 Minute Order, the plaintiffs tendered a cashier’s check to the Clerk of the Court in the amount of the adjudicated sum, marked explicitly as payment under protest:
+Following the March 27, 2025 Minute Order, the defendants tendered a cashier’s check to the Clerk of the Court in the amount of the adjudicated sum, marked explicitly as payment under protest:

 | Issuer | Wells Fargo Bank, N.A. |